mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/android.md

 **Replace `/full/path/to/directory/containing/my-release-key.keystore` with the full path to the actual keystore file and `\********` with the actual keystore password.**

-**Once you publish the app on the Play Store, you will need to republish your app under a different package id (losing all downloads and ratings) if you change the signing key at any point, so backup your keystore and don't forget the password.**
+**Once you publish the app on the Play Store, you will need to republish your app under a different package id (losing all downloads and ratings) if you change the signing key at any point.**

+**Backup your keystore and don't forget the password.**

 #### Building the App